Williamherr/DailyCode/README.md

 Just a simple desktop Todo list application created with wpf

 ### How to download
-Download the repo and publish to any folder.
+Download the repo and publish the project to any folder.

 ### Next steps
 - Add new list button to the sidebar.